Skip to main content

 The Urinary System Before and After a Urostomy

 In a normally functioning urinary system, the kidneys remove waste products that naturally occur as your body processes food, beverages, and medicine.
-As the kidneys filter the blood, this process creates urine, which then passes through small tubes called ureters on its way to the bladder.
-Then the bladder stores that urine until its surrounding nerves signal to the brain that it’s time to urinate and empty the bladder.
+As the kidneys filter the blood, this process creates urine, passing through small tubes called ureters to the bladder.
+Then, the bladder stores urine until its surrounding nerves signal to the brain that it’s time to urinate and empty the bladder.

 After urostomy surgery, the kidneys still filter blood to create urine.
-However, urine will instead pass from the ureters into a surgically-created tube called an ileal conduit.
+However, urine will instead pass from the ureters into a surgically created tube called an ileal conduit.
 The surgeon creates the ileal conduit with a section of the small intestine.
-Urine will flow through that and out of a small opening in the abdomen, which is called a stoma.
+Urine will flow through that and out of a small opening in the abdomen called a stoma.

 A urostomy pouch will then fit over the stoma to collect urine as it leaves the body.
 You won’t be able to control or feel when your urine comes out.
-However, over time, you will be able to create a routine around emptying your urostomy pouch and changing your urostomy pouching system.
+However, over time, you can create a routine around emptying your urostomy pouch and changing your urostomy pouching system.

 When is Urostomy Surgery Necessary?